poseidonyash/Axiom/README.md

 - ❌ Guess their position sizes
 - ❌ Can't optimize across multiple markets
 - ❌ Have no way to prove they predicted correctly *before* the event
+- ❌ Can't trade on other people's predictions.

 ### The Solution